jasondavis/Flattr-auto-submit-for-Hyde/README.md

 Change the <user-id> to your username on flattr.
 You can change the other variables to something more appropriate as well.
-If you want the compact button instead of the normal flattr button, uncomment the last line in the CONTEX dictionary.
+If you want the compact button instead of the normal flattr button, uncomment the last line in the CONTEXT dictionary.

 The Flattr javascript file must also be present on the website.
 I placed the code (below) in the
 	_base.html
 layout file.
 Here is the scipt that I added.

 	<script type="text/javascript">
 	/* <![CDATA[ */
 	    (function() {